Easiest Marinara Sauce (5-Ingredients!)

 - Pour the whole tomatoes along with the juices into a medium bowl.
 Using clean hands, squeeze the tomatoes until they are all crushed into small pieces.
 Set aside.

 - Heat a medium pot over medium heat.
-Add the olive oil, the onion, and ¼ teaspoon salt.
+Add the olive oil, the onion, and ¼ teaspoon of the salt.
 Cook the onions until translucent but not browned, about 5-7 minutes, stirring frequently.

 - Add the garlic, oregano, and pepper.
 Cook until fragrant, about 1 minute, stirring constantly.